8 Lessons We Learned From Our First Jobs

 Several readers started with some tough jobs in fields that are under-appreciated and often underpaid.
 The experience of working in these jobs stayed with some readers and affected them many years later.

 “My first job was cleaning (after school) at the Catholic school I attended.
-I was in 7th grade and got $1 an hour,” wrote Carter Drossel, 57, of Plymouth, Wisc.
+I was in seventh grade and got $1 an hour,” wrote Carter Drossel, of Plymouth, Wis.
 “It taught me not to be ashamed of any kind of work.
 As it happened, 35 years later I would have to take a job at a convenience store to make ends meet."

 Jackson added: “It was hard, hot, backbreaking work, but I stayed with it and, in the process, learned to be friends with all sorts of people, many of whom would be doing this kind of work all their lives.”